project-sunbird/project-sunbird.github.io/pages/features-documentation/userrolepermission.md

 published: true
 allowSearch: true
 ---
 For effective functioning of an organization, it is necessary to control and distribute responsibilities across users appropriately.
 Sunbird has multiple user types.
 All the portal members are Users.

-Based on user responsibilities, rights are provided to create, review, publish or consume content.
+Based on user responsibilities, rights are provided to:

+- create
+- review
+- publish
+- consume content.

 Specific users are granted administration rights to manage user or organization profile creation, onboarding, deletion, passwords, and site look-and-feel customization.